Adult DBT Program

 Skills Group Therapy:

-Our Adult DBT Group is a weekly, 90-minute group session with other individuals who are also participating in full model DBT.
+Our Adult DBT Group is a weekly, 2 hour group session with other individuals who are also participating in full model DBT.
 The goal of each group is to teach and review skills aimed at stabilizing emotions and reducing impulsivity.
 All individuals in our skills groups meet with an individual DBT provider, which is a requirement for eligibility.
 If you are seeing an individual DBT therapist at the TAP clinic, you are automatically eligible for our groups.

 If you see an individual DBT provider outside of the TAP clinic and would like to join one of our groups, please contact us by email (AdultDBT@tapclinicnc.com) to discuss intake procedures.

 Phone coaching is generally a DBT-specific service that involves clients calling their individual therapists when they are in need of help between sessions.
 Phone coaching is done at no extra charge for our individual DBT clients (group-only clients would get phone coaching from their outside individual therapist).
 Each individual provider has different guidelines and limitations on phone coaching and this will be discussed during your orientation to DBT with your individual provider.

 The consultation team is a provider-only meeting each week to provide consultation, training, and support to other DBT providers.
 Clients do not attend these meetings.

 As part of our DBT program, please be aware that your individual therapist obtains consultation from the entire team and that relevant client information may be shared with team members.
 You may request a list of our current consultation team members at any time.